Short Circuit (1986 film): Production

 This film was conceived after the producers distributed an educational video about a robot to various colleges.
 Studying other films with a prominent robot cast (like the Star Wars series) for inspiration, they decided to question human reactions to a 'living' robot, on the premise that no one would initially believe its sentience.
 According to the DVD commentary, Number 5 was the most expensive part of the film, requiring several different versions to be made for different sequences.
 Almost everything else in the film was relatively inexpensive, allowing them to allocate as much money as they needed for the robot character.
-Number 5 was designed by Syd Mead, the "visual futurist" famous for his work on Blade Runner and Tron.